 But with proper guidance and a clear set of rules on spending limits, parents can help teens develop healthy credit card habits that can lead to better financial outcomes later in life.

-9. 38% of Teens Said Cash Was Their Preferred Payment Method
+6. 38% of Teens Said Cash Is Their Preferred Way to Pay

 Most teens (71%) said they receive a gift of money from parents or caregivers in the form of cash.
 That’s down to 57% today.